laurentperrinet/laurentperrinet.github.io/content/talk/2026-01-19-art-and-science/index.md

 - To discover the fantastic world of neuroAI, I will give a *scientific talk* about computational neuroscience and neuroAI - in line with:
 {{< cite page="talk/2025-12-12-main/" view="4" >}}

-- We will see in practice see and discuss some actual works that emerged from that collaboration
+- We will see and discuss some actual works that emerged from that collaboration

 #DeepLearning #ComputerVision #AI #Research #NeuralNetworks #NeuroAI #OpenScience #artScience